-Data Migration Note: To support the casual LSL average calculations for the rate, the below data will need to be converted –

-Average Weekly Earnings and Hours for prior 1yr (per fortnight)

-Average Weekly Earnings and Hours for prior 5yrs (per fortnight)

-Average Weekly Earnings and Hours for entire period of continuous employment (single value)

-As it is more generous (or as generous) than any other state, the accrual calculation does not differ depending on the state the employee resides in.

-Long Service Leave conditions –

-13wks over 10yrs – 9.1wks accrued daily and transferred once employee reaches 7 years of service.
-Daily accrual of 1.3wks per year is transferred to entitlement each subsequent completed year of service

-0.025hrs per hour worked – all casual hours worked and paid as ‘casual hours’ (eg. not overtime), will be accrued in full

 To support the correct tax calculations of Long Service Leave on termination, balances will be separated into 3 buckets – Post 93, Pre 93 and Pre 78.
 Only the Post 93 bucket will accrue Long Service Leave.
 Long Service Leave absences entries will reduce from most recent bucket first, eg. Pre 93 bucket will only be reduced once Post 93 balance has been exhausted.

 Once an employee reaches 7 years of service, their Long Service Leave entitlement and pro-rata balance will be consolidated into a single leave balance value and included in the Leave Balance outbound integration to Workday.
+Prior to 7 years nothing will be sent.

 Please refer to the Time Blueprint Configuration Worksheet ‘Time Rule Overview’ and ‘Overview_Quotas’ tabs for details on eligibility and detailed accrual calculations.